SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 2. Network and information security threats (like hacking, virus, worms, Trojan etc.) and preventive measures.

-The Skill/Typing Test is a mandatory qualifying stage; candidates must pass to remain eligible for their respective posts, though it does not affect the final merit ranking.
+The Skill/Typing Test is a mandatory qualifying component; you must pass this stage to secure your appointment, although it does not affect your final merit score.

 PostTest TypeSpeed RequiredDuration